 And whether you're “right-sizing” to a condominium, a 55+ community, or a ranch in Florida, a reverse mortgage loan could be a smart financing choice for purchasing your next home.
 Available exclusively to homeowners and homebuyers age 62 and older, a Home Equity Conversion Mortgage (HECM) — commonly known as a reverse mortgage — can make it easier to afford the home you really want.

-Another loan option, an Equity Edge Reverse Mortgage, is designed for homebuyers as young as 60 years old.
-It can be an advantageous choice for buyers of higher-value homes, as well as condominium buyers, because more condos qualify with Equity Edge.
+Another loan option, an Equity Elite Reverse Mortgage, is designed for homebuyers as young as 60 years old.
+It can be an advantageous choice for buyers of higher-value homes, as well as condominium buyers, because more condos qualify with Equity Elite.
 Available in certain states, this new loan offers loan amounts of up to $4 million, as well as no Mortgage Insurance Premium (MIP) fees — which can mean lower up-front costs as well.
-There’s also an option called Equity Edge Zero that eliminates nearly all closing costs.†
+There’s also an option called Equity Elite Zero that eliminates nearly all closing costs.†

-Whether you choose a HECM reverse mortgage or Equity Edge: Both loan options can help you get the keys to your new home, without having to drain your retirement savings.
+Whether you choose a HECM reverse mortgage or Equity Elite: Both loan options can help you get the keys to your new home, without having to drain your retirement savings.